pumnea/exercism-go/hello-world/README.md

 # Hello World

-Welcome to Hello World on Exercism's Go Track.
+Welcome to Hello World on Exercism'msg Go Track.
 If you need help running the tests or submitting your code, check out `HELP.md`.

 ## Instructions